-As copyright owners have the exclusive right to play the copyright music in public, anyone seeking to play the music publicly must pay a fee.
+As copyright owners have the exclusive right to play the copyrighted music in public, anyone seeking to play the music publicly must pay a fee.

 We’ve unpacked what music licensing fees are and what streaming music licensing looks like.
 Additionally, we have gone through how music licensing fees for film and online platforms like YouTube work.

-We’ve also included which organisations you can join to be paid royalties for your music.
-Including Мusic Gateway, which, don’t forget, provides its own sync licensing service!
+We’ve also included which organizations you can join to be paid royalties for your music.
+Including Мusic Gateway, which, don’t forget, provides its sync licensing service!
 As well as a library for talent-seekers to discover and platform your incredible soundtracks!